NanKeRen2020/wstcpp_fast/README.md

 This project implement a faster version of repo[10] in C++, with employing a faster fft, gemm and openmp parallel programming to reduce the running time to ~1/3 of original.

-Rencently, much of the recent AI excitement is around LLM's and the transformer [1][2][3].
+Rencently, much of the AI excitement is around LLM's and the transformer[1][2][3].
 There are many other promising AI architectures that are worth exploring.
 I'm particularly interested in and highly recommend the wavelet scattering transform [4][5]and think it can be used to build a simple and interpretable AI model.